 After Brexit you will not be able to use the existing pet passport scheme.

 Instead you’ll need to follow a different process, which takes 4 months.

 Follow the guidance about pet travel to Europe after Brexit.

 Entering other countries

-After Brexit, you will not need a visa for short trips, according to European Commission proposals.
+You will not need a visa for short trips if you’re a tourist, according to European Commission proposals.
 You could stay for up to 90 days in any 180-day period.
-You may need a visa or permit to stay for longer, or to work or study.
+You may need a visa or permit to stay for longer, to study or for business travel.

 Check back for updates.